minou65/NMEA2000-BME280/readme.md

 - 130312, // Temperature - DEPRECATED
 - 130316, // Temperature, Extended Range

-For humidity the PGN is sent
+For humidity the following PGN is sent
 - 130313, // Humidity

 and for pressure